justajeffy/arsenalsuite/cpp/lib/sip/sphinx/annotations.rst

     when a function or method name is the same as a Python keyword.
 It may also be used to avoid name clashes with other objects (e.g. classes, enums, exceptions) that have the same name in the same C++ scope.

+    .. seealso:: :directive:`%AutoPyName`

+.. function-annotation:: PyInt

+    .. versionadded:: 4.12

+    This boolean annotation serves the same purpose as the :aanno:`PyInt` argument annotation when applied to the type of the value returned by the function.

+.. function-annotation:: RaisesPyException

+    .. versionadded:: 4.12.1

+    This boolean annotation specifies that the function raises a Python exception to indicate that an error occurred.
+Any current exception is cleared before the function is called.
+It is ignored if the :directive:`%MethodCode` directive is used.

 .. function-annotation:: ReleaseGIL